Xhosa music: Music in Xhosa society

+Music plays a significant role in Xhosa social and ceremonial life.
 Learning traditional music begins with incentive and desire to fully share in the life of the village as almost every occasion of life including play songs for children, the girls' and boys' umtshotsho song as they grow, the intlombe dance parties, songs and dances of initiation practices, ancestor songs and beer songs.
 In order to share in the rites and ceremonies, it is necessary to learn the songs.
 The learning of music happens through observation, attention, developing music memory, practicing and learning rhythms from others.

+Initiation ceremonies, specifically male initiation (ulwaluko), are accompanied by Xhosa songs.
+Songs like Somagwaza are played during these ceremonies, sung by men when boys go to initiation school.
+Umtshotsho is typically played during weddings and sung by women, as it is well suited for their voices.
+Youth also participate in gatherings like umtshotsho and intlombe dance events, strengthening social bonds within the community.
+These events will integrate singing, movement, and group participation.

+Music is also closely connected with spiritual practices.
+Many believe that these songs can help facilitate communication with ancestors.
+Musicians during marabi and mbaqanga believed in spirituality and connection with the ancestors using ritualistic music.
+A pianist Bheki Mseleku viewed himself as a channel to reach the ancestors, hoping to provide healing using his music.
+To fully understand different musical practices, it is important to understand respective cultures.

 Xhosa sound

+Xhosa music is distinct in terms of its vocals and use of harmonic overtones.
+Overtone singing vocally reflect the acoustics of traditional Xhosa bow instruments.

 Xhosa overtone singing is based on Xhosa bow instruments such as the 'umrhube' and 'uhadi' which are the two fundamental sounds in Xhosa music.
 Xhosa traditional musicians imitate the sounds of their musical bows using their voices through the maneuvering of their tongues and shaping of the mouth cavity.
 They produce overtones by raising the tongue therefore creating a resonance chamber.
 The characteristic sound of overtone singing is created by tightening the throat muscles to create a low, gutted, rasping sound.
 This techniques gives particularly women, a deeper voice.
 Overtone singing is only practiced by women and it is generally the overtone singer who leads the song.
 Diviners often use overtone singing as they believe that it enables them to speak to the ancestors.

+The uhadi and umrhubhe are two indigenous Xhosa bow instruments.
+With the uhadi, pinching the string and moving the calabash creates different pitches and tones, also allowing for multiple notes to be played at once.
+The umrhubhe is a stringed mouth bow made from a wooden stick strung with metal or nylon wire.
+The performer uses the mouth as a resonator.
+During performances, the umrhubhe player may double the melody of the lead singer by using the bow overtones/harmonics while also whistling with the response singers.